dkaplan65/residnet/README.md

 ## Quick Start

-TODO
+See `examples.py`

-There are also some walkthrough examples in _examples.py_.
+For descriptions about the code, look at README.md in `residnet/`

 ## Extension
-The code was built to be flexible in data source, correction methods, process control, and application domains.
+The code was built to be flexible in terms of data source, correction methods, process control, and application domains.
 If you want to use this code as a base for your project, cite the reference below.

 ## Reference
 "Optimization of Geophysical Interpolation using Neural Networks", David Kaplan and Stephen Penny (in preparation).